Last updated by meimeili at 2013-8-13

 Qing Dynasty (221-206 B.C.)

-The Emperor ordered his Prime Minister, Li Si (?-208 B.C.) to sort out all different systems of writing that were prevalent in the former six States and to standardize the written language and styles according to the rules of the Qing system.
+The Emperor ordered his Prime Minister, Li Si (?-208 B.C.) to sort out all different systems of writing that were prevalent in the former 6 states and to standardize the written language and styles according to the rules of the Qing system.
 This new script is known as “small seal script” which is typified by simplified and systematic forms.

-TOPClerical Script and Wooden and Bamboo Slips of Han Dynasty – Inscriptions on Stones and Slips
+Clerical Script and Wooden and Bamboo Slips of the Han Dynasty – Inscriptions on Stones and Slips

 Clerical script became the official writing script in the Han dynasty.
 It was extensively used for engraving monumental stelae, replacing the former seal script.
 The popular use of Chinese brush led to the conversion of writing styles.
 A more suitable and cursive style of clerical script was then devised and generally used.